Relativized universal algebra via partial Horn logic: Introduction

 In \cref{section:monad}, we discuss the relationship between our relative algebraic theories and accessible monads on locally presentable categories.
 For a locally $\lambda$-presentable category $\A$, we obtain an equivalence between the category of $\A$-relative $\lambda$-ary algebraic theories and the categories of $\lambda$-ary monads on $\A$ (\cref{thm:equiv_between_monad_and_rat}).

 \cref{section:elimination} is devoted to \emph{filtered colimit elimination}.
-We first introduce \emph{local retracts} (also called \emph{pure quotients} in \cite{adamek2004purequotient}), which play an essential role in filtered colimit elimination.
+We first introduce pure quotients, which play an essential role in filtered colimit elimination.
 We next introduce the ascending chain condition for a category, which will be a sufficient condition for eliminating closure under filtered colimits from Birkhoff's theorem relative to that category (\cref{thm:filcolim_elim}).
-Furthermore, we show that if limited to the finitary case, our sufficient condition is almost necessary (\cref{thm:converse_fil_colim_elim}).